tayweid/tayweid.github.io/econ-0150/ME/ME_4/ME_4_demo.md

-###### Q1.
-A researcher is testing whether a job training program impacts earnings.
-The collected data shows a sample mean difference of \$450 (treatment - control) with a standard error of \$200.

-**a)** Which of the following correctly describes the sampling distribution of the mean difference under the null hypothesis of no effect?

-□ It follows a normal distribution centered at \$450
-□ It follows a normal distribution centered at \$0
-□ It follows a t-distribution centered at \$450
-□ It follows a t-distribution centered at \$0

-**b)** The p-value for this test is 0.028.
-Which statement most accurately explains what this p-value means?

-□ There's a 2.8% chance that the job training program has no effect
-□ There's a 2.8% chance that the sample mean difference is \$450
-□ If the job training program truly had no effect, we'd observe a difference of \$450 or more extreme 2.8% of the time
-□ The probability that our conclusion is wrong is 2.8%

 ###### Q2.
 Consider a simple linear regression model: y = β₀ + β₁x + ε, where β₁ = 0.75 with standard error 0.25.

 **a)** The interpretation of the coefficient β₁ is: